-The Master in Web and Smart Systems will be delivered both in online and in-presence mode.
-In this report we evaluate the e-learning format, although the internal quality assurance policies seem to be the same for both modes of delivery of the Master.
+The Master in Web and Smart Systems is delivered both in online and in-presence formats.
+In this report we evaluate the in-presence format, although the internal quality assurance policies and processes seem to be the same for both formats of delivery of the Master.

 The programme of the Master in Web and Smart Systems study is well designed.
 It is a classical 1.5 years (3 semesters) programme with 90 ECTS of student workload.
 This comprises 40 ECTS of compulsory courses, 20 of electives, and a thesis of 30 ECTS.
-The Master aims at providing the students with an in-depth knowledge and advanced skills of the technologies relevant to the design, implementation, and evaluation of web applications and smart systems.
-The courses, each of 10 ECTS in workload, seem to cover the major areas related to the Web and Smart Systems.
-An area in the programme design that needs to be addressed is that the conventional programme offers two specialisations in Web Systems or Smart Systems.
-However, in the e-learning version of the programme the choices given to students to pick either Web Systems or Smart Systems as specialisations seem to have been removed.
-This creates a disparity between the two for which there does not seem to be a clearly articulated rationale.
+The Master aims to provide the students with an in-depth knowledge and advanced skills of the technologies relevant to the design, implementation, and evaluation of web applications and smart systems.
+The courses, each of 10 ECTS in workload, seem to cover the major areas related to the Web or Smart Systems design.
+The choice of two electives differentiates between either of the two areas of specialisation.

 The internal policy and quality assurance procedures are governed by a committee composed of 7 members.
 The committee includes two students' representatives (one undergraduate and one graduate, both elected by the students), thus ensuring that the students' view is well represented.
-It is charged with identifying weaknesses in the programme, and to support teaching, administrative staff and students in all matters related to academic integrity and freedom.
+The role of the committee is to identify weaknesses in the programme, and to support teaching, administrative staff and students in all matters related to academic integrity and freedom.
 It ensures accountability of staff and students in relation to instances of fraud, intolerance, or discrimination.
-The committee also aims at supplying the students with a lifelong learning approach, which is commendable.
-The EEC thinks this quality assurance body is well designed and appreciates the presence of two QA experts in its ranks, ensuring that a quality of culture is pursued and maintained.
+The committee also supplies the students with a lifelong learning approach, which is commendable.
+The EEC thinks this quality assurance body is well designed and we appreciate the presence of two QA experts in its ranks, ensuring that a quality of culture is pursued and maintained.